isomerpages/nlb-curiocity/_events/Bras Basah Showcase/A Place for Books and Knowledge.md

 ----

-**Shanghai Book Company and Popular Bookstore**
+**Shanghai Book Company**

-Other than Bras Basah Road, North Bridge Road in the 1920s and 1930s was a popular location for Chinese book retailers such as the Popular Book Company and the Shanghai Book Company.
+Other than Bras Basah Road, North Bridge Road in the 1920s and 1930s was a popular location for Chinese book retailers such as the Shanghai Book Company.

 | |
 |:--------:|